David Freese: Professional career

-Minor leagues: 2006–2008
+Draft and minor leagues

 Prior to the 2006 Major League Baseball draft, the Boston Red Sox attempted to sign Freese as a free agent for a $90,000 signing bonus.
 However, South Alabama made the College World Series regional playoffs, which extended their season past the pre-draft signing deadline.

 The San Diego Padres selected Freese in the ninth round (273rd overall) of the draft.
 Freese signed with the Padres and played for the Eugene Emeralds of the Class-A Short Season Northwest League, Fort Wayne Wizards of the Class-A Midwest League, and Lake Elsinore Storm of the Class-A Advanced California League in the San Diego farm system in 2006 and 2007.
 He batted .379 with a .465 OBP, .776 SLG, 19 runs and 26 RBIs in 18 games for the Emeralds and .299 with a .374 OBP, .510 SLG and 44 RBIs in 53 games for the Wizards in 2006.
 Freese batted .302 with a .400 OBP and .489 SLG for Lake Elsinore in 128 games during the 2007 season.
 He scored 104 runs and drove in 96.
 He ranked seventh in the California League in OBP, seventh in RBIs and tied with Tony Granadillo for third in runs.
 He made the California League All-Star team.
 However, the Padres had third basemen Chase Headley and Kevin Kouzmanoff as well, potentially blocking Freese's path to the majors.
 As a result, Freese began to practice as a catcher.

 Before the 2008 season, Freese was traded by the Padres to the Cardinals for Jim Edmonds.
 He spent the season with the Memphis Redbirds of the Triple-A Pacific Coast League (PCL), where he batted .306 with a .361 OBP and .550 SLG, hit 26 home runs and recorded 91 RBIs.
 He led PCL third basemen in fielding percentage (.967) and double plays (26).